Need for Speed: Underground 2: Soundtrack

 Like its predecessor, the game features a licensed soundtrack by EA Trax.
-They're a mix of different genres ranging from rap, trance, electronica, and rock, performed by artists such as Chingy, Paul Van Dyk, Unwritten Law, Spiderbait (doing a cover of Ram Jam's Black Betty), Fluke, Queens of the Stone Age, as well as Snoop Dogg (who is best known for performing a remix of The Doors' Riders on the Storm that acts as the game's theme song).
+There is a mix of different genres ranging from rap, trance, electronica, and rock, performed by artists such as Chingy, Paul Van Dyk, Unwritten Law, Spiderbait (doing a cover of Ram Jam's "Black Betty"), Fluke, and Queens of the Stone Age.
+The game's theme song is a remix of The Doors' "Riders on the Storm" by Snoop Dogg.
 The hip hop songs are heard in the main menu, while the trance, electronica, and rock music are heard during race sequences.

 Reception

 Need for Speed: Underground 2 received positive reviews.
 GameRankings and Metacritic gave it a score of 86% for the Mobile version; 83.50% and 82 out of 100 for the PC version, 82.61% and 83 out of 100 for the Xbox version, 80.77% and 82 out of 100 for the PlayStation 2 version, 79.98% and 77 out of 100 for the GameCube version, 76.44% and 74 out of 100 for the PSP version, 69.45% and 72 out of 100 for the Game Boy Advance version and 65.44% and 65 out of 100 for the DS version.

-The game was widely regarded as one of the best games of the series and is remembered for the quality of the gameplay, the length, the endless customization, the interesting side-missions, the graphics, and the addition of "Free Roam".
-However, some of its elements were criticized as well, such as having to drive excessive amounts to get to specific races, bland voice acting and strong product placement for companies with little to no connection to auto racing, such as integrating the logo for Cingular, an American wireless communications company that existed at the time, into the game's messaging system and displaying it on-screen for much of the gameplay.
-The GameCube version was also criticized for its unstable frame rate and inferior graphics, the hip-hop slang used by the characters during the story and in gameplay (such as calling the money "bank"), the comic book styled cutscenes, and lack of police also garnered criticism.
+The game was widely regarded as one of the best games of the series and is remembered for the quality of the gameplay, the length, the endless customization, the interesting side-missions, the graphics, and the addition of open-world free roam.
+However, some parts were criticized, such as the inability to fast travel to races and events.
+Reviewers noted the game's strong product placement for companies with little or no connection to automobiles, such as Burger King, Best Buy (in the US version), and former American mobile network company Cingular, which had their logo attached to the game's messaging system and shown on-screen for much of the gameplay.
+There was also some criticism for the game hip-hop slang used by the characters (such as using "bank" to refer to money), the comic book styled cutscenes, and the lack of police, which were last seen in Need for Speed: Hot Pursuit 2.
+The GameCube version was criticized for unstable frame rate and inferior graphics.